gilderlan/rails-compose/README.md

-# Template for new Ruby on Rails Projects with Docker
+# Template for New Ruby on Rails Projects with Docker

 This is a template for new Ruby on Rails projects configured with Docker.